 Do you use any iPhone photography accessories?

-I bought an octopus tripod a few months ago but I haven’t actually started to use it yet.
+I bought an octopus iPhone tripod a few months ago.
+But I haven’t actually started to use it yet.
 Apart from that I only use the camera.

 Can you briefly explain the story and editing process behind your three favorite iPhone photos?

 This picture is from Malmö Central Station.
 The underground part of this railway station is a recurring theme in my Instagram feed.

 I love the sci-fi feel that you get there, with a lot of darknes s, light and silhouettes.

 This picture is from a few weeks ago.
 On this snowy morning, the lamp light was perfect and the surroundings were calm and quiet.

 I enjoy taking pictures that feel like they’re telling a story, and I believe that I succeeded with this photo.
 It’s from the tube in Stockholm late on a Friday night.